Spirit Pond runestones: Reception

+Wahlgren notes that the creator or creators could not have spoken any Scandinavian dialect, old or new, and must have used a dictionary to create the stones.
+He suggests they were created as a joke, commenting that "Whatever the precise meaning of this word or that, the petroglyphs are in the aggregate a witty commentary on the perennial struggle between reason and credulity, between our respect for evidence and our desire to shape a flattering past."

 Amateur researchers have been more sympathetic to a medieval origin of the stones.
 Suzanne Carlson of NEARA, a group of enthusiasts who believe there was a widespread Viking presence in North America, suggests a mid 14th century date for the inscriptions, although it is unclear how Carlson arrived at this date.
 Similarly, amateur rune-enthusiast Richard Nielsen claims a precise date of 1401.